All ORL Branches are closed on statutory holidays.

 Join the Odd Socks knitting group every Friday afternoon.
 New members and all capabilities are welcome!
 Drop in, no registration required.

-2nd and 4th Thursdays (starting January 2023) | 2:30 - 4:30 pm
+Thursdays | 2:30 - 4:30 pm

 Come strum with us!
 Join us for a fun and relaxed jam with fellow uke enthusiasts.
 All skill levels are welcome, but players should know the basics.
 Please bring your ukulele and a music stand.
 Contact Kristy with any questions: ksmith@orl.bc.ca